rajatvd/rajatvd.github.io/_posts/2024-10-15-Floating-Point.md

 Many applications are more interested in the relative error than the absolute error, because the relative error is **scale-invariant**.

-For example, if we are measuring lengths, having a constant absolute error of **1cm** might be acceptable for measuing the height of a person, but would be completely overkill for measuring the distance between two cities, and would also be absolutely useless for measuring the distance between two components on a microchip.
+For example, if we are measuring lengths, having a constant absolute error of **1 cm** might be acceptable for measuing the height of a person, but would be completely overkill for measuring the distance between two cities, and would also be absolutely useless for measuring the distance between two components on a microchip.

 Instead, a system which always introduces a constant relative error of **1%** can be used for all these applications consistently.